Student Code of Conduct

 1. Administrative Conference Agreement means the final agreement regarding violations and/or sanctions agreed upon between the Community Standards officer and the student or Student Organization.

-3. “Administrative Review Committee (ARC)” means one or two University Administrative Review Officers review the investigation report submitted by the Community Standards officer and are responsible for issuing a formal decision in the matter
+3. “Administrative Review Committee (ARC)” means one or two university Administrative Review Officers review the investigation report submitted by the Community Standards officer.
+Administrative Review Committee members are responsible for issuing a formal decision in the matter referred to their attention.

 4. “Advisor” means any person who accompanies a respondent, a complainant, or a victim for the limited purpose of providing support and guidance.
 An advisor of your choice may not directly address the Administrative Review officers, Community Standards officers, question witnesses, or otherwise actively participate in the Community Standards process.
 Requests to change proposed meetings to accommodate an Advisor’s schedule will not be considered.